-The Collections of the Institute of Archaeology were established in the early days of the Hebrew University, with the founding of the Museum for Jewish Antiquities by the late Prof. E. L. Sukenik.
+The Collections of the Institute of Archaeology were established in the early days of the Hebrew University for study purposes.
 They include pottery vessels from various periods and places, stone tools, glassware, ancient weapons, dozens of inscribed cuneiform clay tablets, Egyptian vessels, Hebrew seals from the period of the Judean Monarchy, jewelry, ancient coins, with an emphasis on Jewish numismatics (the largest such collection in Israel), and an extensive ethnographic collection.

 The Collections fulfill both research and teaching functions.
 Researchers from Israel and abroad are welcome to examine the objects, which have consequently achieved worldwide renown in academic publications.
 Many of the artifacts are available to the Institute’s students, enabling them to achieve “hands-on” familiarity with flint tools, pottery vessels, glassware, ancient oil lamps, and coins.

-The Collection Room opens its doors to varied activities for the general public, such as, guided tours within "Open House Jerusalem" events, advanced study day for tour guides, school visits and groups guided tours.
+The Collection Room opens its doors to varied activities for the public, such as, guided tours within "Open House Jerusalem" events, advanced study day for tour guides, school visits and groups guided tours.